WHY WE INSIST ON CERTIFIED ORGANIC INGREDIENTS

-Like the products themselves, the reason we use only certified organic ingredients in all Apothecary 90291 products is simple: we believe in doing whatever we can to protect your health and the world we live in.
+Like the products themselves, the reason we use only certified organic ingredients in all 10 Degrees Cooler products is simple: we believe in doing whatever we can to protect your health and the world we live in.
 Choosing to use organic skin care products means choosing to keep potentially harmful chemicals off of your body and out of the environments in which the ingredients for those products grow.

 What Do We Mean When We Say ‘Certified Organic’ Ingredients?